MeerMusik/LinuxScripts/README.md

 ## General Infos
 All Scripts were created and successfully tested under the following Linux and Compiler Versions:
-1. Manjaro, KDE 5, Stable Repository, x86_64
+1. openSUSE Tumbleweed, KDE Plasma 6, Stable Repository, x86_64
 2. GNU GCC/G++ Compiler, 11.1 or later, x86, x86_64

 Other Linux Distributions are untested by me.